mprastzp/redash/README.md

 # How we set up SAML for Redash
 1. Go to the chef environment and set `REDASH_SAML_METADATA_URL`.
-The correct value for this is available under okta - go to the 'Sign On' tab for your app; the metadata url is the target of the link titled 'Identity Provider metadata'
+The correct value for this is available under okta - go to the 'Sign On' tab for your app; the metadata url is the target of the link titled 'Identity Provider metadata'.
+Also set `REDASH_SAML_LOGIN_ENABLED` to `True`.
+Surprisingly enough these are the only environment variables you need to worry about, there are a bunch of other `REDASH_SAML_XX` vars you could set but they aren't relevant.

+2. Configure Redash in Okta.
+The callback url is `https://redash.zp.int/saml/callback`, the identity URI is `https://redash.zp.int/login`.
+Name ID format should be `EmailAddress`.
+Add two attribute statements (with an unspecified name format) called FirstName and LastName and set to `user.firstName` and `user.lastName`.

 More details about the future of re:dash : http://bit.ly/journey-first-step